-As well as problems with trade, there are also political and security concerns.
+As well as problems with trade, there are also political and security concerns in Northern Ireland.

-Checks were temporarily suspended at the beginning of February, over what were described as "sinister" threats to some border staff checking goods.
+Checks were temporarily suspended at the start of the year over what were described as "sinister" threats to some border staff checking goods.

-There have also been a series of demonstrations and protests against the idea of any kind of border in the Irish Sea.
+There have been a series of demonstrations and protests against any kind of border in the Irish Sea.